Kravari

-Kravari (Macedonian Cyrillic: Кравари, 'cowherds') is a village 5.44 km away from Bitola, which is the smallest village in North Macedonia.
+Kravari (Macedonian Cyrillic: Кравари, 'cowherds') is a village 5.44 km away from Bitola.

 Demographics

 Kravari is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 The inhabitants attested largely bore typical Slavic anthroponyms along with instances of Albanian ones: Gone, son of Pavle, Danço, son of Gin, etc.

 According to the 2002 census, the village had a total of 880 inhabitants.
 Ethnic groups in the village include: